Betting with Skrill: the Best Skrill Betting Sites

 The first question you might be asking when you clicked on this website is: Just how do I use Skrill for online gambling sites?
 Thankfully, we are on hand to explain to you exactly how it works.
-The first step is to make sure that your Skrill account and either your bank account or card are interlinked.
+The first step is to make sure that your Skrill account and your bank account or debit card are linked.

 - Step 1Join your bank account or card with your Skrill account

 - Step 2Deposit cash with your card or bank into your Skrill account